[IMAGE: SKYWARN Logo]

 [LRGCB01.JPG] [LRGCB02.JPG] [LRGCB03.JPG] [LRGCB04.JPG] [LRGCB05.JPG] [LRGCB06.JPG] [LRGCB07.JPG] [LRGCB08.JPG] [LRGCB09.JPG] [LRGCB11.JPG] [LRGCB11.JPG]

 On the way to the store in NW Gainesville, on July 23rd, 1997, I spotted this large Cb 50 miles to the south over the city of Ocala, Florida.
-Description/More about it.

-FUNNEL CLOUD (???)
-OVER NW GAINESVILLE, FLORIDA
+FUNNEL CLOUD LOOK-A-LIKE OVER NW GAINESVILLE, FLORIDA

 -- 02 AUGUST 1997.